feelmode412/wa-site/README.md

 			'Site' => 'Webarq\Site\SiteFacade',
 		);

+### Merge Schema

+Merge `/schema.sql` to your MySQL database.
+It includes 2 tables:

+- settings
+- users

 ### Register The Controller Route Generator

 In your `/app/routes.php`, add the following line on top of others: